danmbrown/city-of-whispers/Playbooks/Crossroads.md

 # Crossroads
 Favored Attribute: Sway

->*The city overwhelms its inhabitants and you offer them an escape, providing temporary confections, more permanent remedies to what ails them, or otherwise idle distractions.*
+>*The city overwhelms its inhabitants and you offer them an escape, providing idle distractions and temporary confections, or more permanent remedies to what ails them.*

 ## Moves